Azure-Samples/moneta-agents/README.md

 ![Moneta Frontend](src/backend/testing/Screenshot%202025-12-10%20110948.png)

-This screenshot shows the `ins-coordinator` agent performing intent recognition and invoking the appropriate sub-agents.
+This screenshot shows the `bank-coordinator` agent performing intent recognition and invoking the appropriate sub-agents.

 #### Tracing - Full Agent Flow

 ![Tracing Handoff](src/backend/testing/Screenshot%202025-12-10%20111045.png)

 This screenshot shows the **specialist agent's response** in the trace in Application Insights.
-After the handoff, the `ins-crm-agent` executes its tools (like `get_customer_insurance_data`) to fetch John Doe's policy information and returns the response.
+After the handoff, the `ins-policies-agent` executes its tools to fetch the response.
 The trace captures the entire conversation flow, tool executions, and the final response sent back to the user.

 #### Tracing - AI Foundry (new)